A few gift-wrapping ideas to get you going.

 Here are a few ideas to get us going this Christmas.

-Use string to tie the gift up so you don’t have to use sticky tape which is plastic.
-You can buy non plastic Sellotape, it is twice the price though.
+Try using string to tie the gift up so you don’t have to use sticky tape which is plastic.
+You can buy non-plastic Sellotape, it is twice the price though.
 If you are using string to tie the wrapping in place you either need a second pair of hands or use weights and props to hold things in place like remote controls.
 I would also suggest placing the string in position, then the paper, followed by the gift you are about to wrap otherwise you could end up wishing you were an octopus.

-Gift tags, we could go retro and do what my mum used to do and cut up our old Christmas cards but if you did not save last year’s cards you could cut your own from thin card.
-We often have free printable tags on our blog or you could just cut out whatever shape you fancy, hole punch and thread you string through.
+You could go retro and do what my mum used to do and cut up our old Christmas cards but if you did not save last year’s cards you could cut your own from thin card.
+We often have free printable tags on our blog or you could just cut out whatever shape you fancy, hole punch, and thread your string through.
 We have set up some templates for you to use to cut round, just click on the image below and press print.

-Decorations, if you have a jumble of broken costume jewellery, this is a great way to dress up your wrapping.
+Do you have a jumble of broken costume jewellery?
+This is a great way to dress up your wrapping.
 Here is a link to a blog post that we have done previously on this.

 If you are wrapping a gift that is going to be opened that day, foliage from the garden is a lovely natural way to add interest to the gift.
 Careful if you are using a sprig of holly or a rose as you don’t want to draw blood.
-If you have used blooms, take a piece of kitchen roll and soak it in water, wrap it round the stem and cover that and hold in place with a small piece of tin foil.
+If you have used blooms, take a piece of kitchen roll and soak it in water, wrap it around the stem to cover it, and hold it in place with a small piece of tin foil.
 Obviously, bearing in mind the point of this blog, we would recommend saving that tin foil for the same use next time you wrap a gift with a fresh bloom!

-If you are gifting a scarf along with another gift and if it fits you could always use that to wrap the gift or if you need an extra gift you could gift them a reusable shopping bag.
-We do a bag that can be personalised with your photographs, a family saying, initials, name, or choose one of our designs.
+An idea if you are gifting a scarf along with another gift and if it fits you could always use that to wrap the gift or if you need an extra gift you could gift them a reusable shopping bag.
+We do a bag that can be personalised with your photographs, a family saying, initials, or name, or choose one of our designs.

-On the day, find a container or a bag and any reusable gift wrap or bags careful place them in there, add decorations that you can reuse and any ribbon or string.
-We would recommend that you wrap ribbon and strings round a piece of card as they easily become tangled.
-When you take down your Christmas cards add these to container and put it somewhere you will remember!
+On the day, find a container or a bag and any reusable gift wrap or bags carefully place them in there, and add decorations that you can reuse, and any ribbon or string.
+We would recommend that you wrap ribbon and strings around a piece of card as they easily become tangled.
+When you take down your Christmas cards add these to a container and put it somewhere you will remember!

 Merry Eco Christmas.